RetroDECK/ES-DE/INSTALL.md

 Make a directory in your build environment tree, for instance under `C:\Programming\include`

-Copy the include files for cURL, FFmpeg, FreeImage, FreeType, GLEW, pugixml, SDL2 and optionally VLC to this directory.
+Copy the include files for curl, FFmpeg, FreeImage, FreeType, GLEW, pugixml, SDL2 and optionally VLC to this directory.

 You may need to create the SDL2 directory manually and copy the header files there.